letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

 __Overview__

 You now have a functioning app however it only runs on your local machine.
 In this stage we will go through the process of deploying your app so you can show it off to others!
-We will also setup continuous integration to prevent code changes from breaking your app.
+We will also setup continuous integration to prevent new code changes from breaking your app.

 ## CI/CD Tools